The Dirty Black Friday Secrets of Retailers

 It’s a day that only comes around once a year, but before it gets here, you will have endured weeks of ads bombarding you with all kinds of crazy offers and deals.
 That’s right: Black Friday is upon us once again.

-Of course, these days there are many ways to shop, and Cyber Monday has eclipsed Black Friday in many ways.
-But make no mistake, it’s still a huge shopping day for millions of Americans, and the retailers will be finding all sorts of new and ingenious ways to get you to part with your money.
+These days there are many ways to shop, and Cyber Monday has eclipsed Black Friday in many ways, but make no mistake, it’s still a huge shopping day for millions of Americans, and the retailers will be finding all sorts of new and ingenious ways to get you to part with your money.

 Here’s what you need to know to avoid many of the spending traps set up by stores around the country.